primev/mev-commit/contracts/contracts/validator-registry/rewards/README.md

 # Stipend Distributor — Overview

+For futher details, see the [Stipend Distributor Design Doc](https://www.notion.so/primev/StipendDistributor-Design-2696865efd6f80b2a4f0e6b8fc3ab0c4).

 `StipendDistributor` pays periodic (e.g., weekly) stipends to operator-defined recipients based on validator-key participation.
 Operators map their validator BLS pubkeys to payout addresses (“recipients”) and may authorize delegates to claim on their behalf.
-For more details, see the [design doc](https://www.notion.so/primev/StipendDistributor-Design-2696865efd6f80b2a4f0e6b8fc3ab0c4).

 ## Setting recipients